Statkraft and Enovos lead the way with green power supply - deliver CO2-free electricity according to demand

 The wind power will be supplied from plants whose support under the Renewable Energy Sources Act (EEG) expires after 2020 and with that can continue to operate.
 In addition, subsidy-free solar projects are to be built in Germany and the electricity generated there will be used to supply Daimler.
 Electricity supplied from German hydropower plants complement the comprehensive green power package.

 "To generate green electricity exactly when it is needed is a major challenge that can only be met with considerable flexibility in generation.
-Our flexible hydropower plants complement the fluctuating power generation from wind and solar so that a 100% renewable power supply is guaranteed at all times," explains Christian Rynning-Tønnesen, CEO of Statkraft.
+Our flexible hydropower plants complement the fluctuating power generation from wind and solar so that a 100 per cent renewable power supply is guaranteed at all times," explains Christian Rynning-Tønnesen, CEO of Statkraft.

 "We are proud to offer this innovative concept to an outstanding industrial company – a solution that will reduce CO2 emissions and enable Daimler to achieve their climate goals.
 This combination of size and sources are unique in Germany to date," he adds.